 As a reminder that many shoppers reside outside the downtown cores of our major cities, the highest shopping incidence is for those with the broadest regional coverage of stores.
-Hudson Bay leads on patronage, with 31% of adult Canadians buying at least once in the past year.
+Hudson Bay Company leads at 31% of adult Canadians buying in the past year.
 Sears is a close second at 28%, with the advantage of substantial store coverage in Quebec.
 Over half of adult Canadians (55%) shop Walmart for at least some fashion in the past 12 months.